 What Happens If an Officer Violates Your Rights

-If officers unlawfully performed a search and seizure, any evidence they uncovered is not permissible in your DUI case.
-You’ll need to consult a DUI attorney in Fort Lauderdale and explain the details of your arrest.
-The attorney can then challenge the charges based on a violation of your rights.
+If officers perform an unlawful search and seizure, any evidence they uncovered is not permissible in your DUI case.
+You’ll need to consult a DUI criminal attorney in Fort Lauderdale and explain the details of your arrest.
+The criminal attorney can then challenge the charges based on a violation of your rights.